ibrahim22-11/Hospital-Emergency-Room/README.md

 Have ideas to improve this dashboard?

 - Open an [issue](https://github.com/ibrahim22-11/Hospital-Emergency-Room/issues)
 - Submit a pull request if you want to collaborate

+**A project by Ibrahim Mufaddal Shakir**
+*Aspiring Data Analyst*

 ---